Timeline

 Tables and model output

-• Use the kable function from the knitr package to neatly output all tables and model output.
-This will also ensure all model coefficients are displayed.
+function from the knitr package to neatly output all tables and model output.
+This will also ensure all model coefficients are displayed.- Use the

-• Use the digits argument to display only 3 or 4 significant digits.
+argument to display only 3 or 4 significant digits. - Use the

 model <- lm(mpg ~ hp, data = mtcars)